Lenders use debt-to-income ratios (DTI ratio) to determine how much house you can afford.

 What is a Debt-to-Income Ratio?

-The amount of a borrowers debt payments when compared to your gross monthly income is your debt-to-income ratio, also referred to as DTI ratio.
+The amount of a borrower’s debt payments compared to your gross monthly income is your debt-to-income ratio (DTI ratio).

-An an example, let’s say your monthly income before taxes is $5,000. $60,000 per year.
-You need to add up your total monthly debt payments, in this case we will say you have $500 in total payments.
-You also have an estimated mortgage payment of $1,000 per month.
-For a total of $1500 in monthly payments.
+An example, let’s say your monthly income before taxes is $5,000. $60,000 per year.
+You need to add up your total monthly debt payments.
+In this case, we will say you have $500 in total payments.
+You also have an estimated mortgage payment of $1,000 per month, for a total of $1500 in monthly payments.